cityjson/specs/docs/specs.rst

 Vertices-texture Object
 ***********************

-- A Vertices-texture may have an empty array.
+- A Vertices-texture may have an empty array
 - One vertex must be an array with exactly 2 values, representing the *(u,v)* coordinates of the vertex.
 The value of *u* and *v* must be between 0.0 and 1.0
 - vertices may be repeated